phillt/astreos.dev/_posts/2025-04-18-public-beta-release-0.6.0.md

 ---
 layout: post
-title: "Public Beta Release 0.6.0"
+title: "🚀 Public Beta Release"
 date: 2025-04-18
 version: "0.6.0"
 notes: "This release is the first stable beta version available to the public."